-The Committee's mission statement is:

-"Develop a standard for the structured interchange of data among hardware, software, and service providers who engage in any aspect of providing election or voter services to public or private organizations.
-The services performed for such elections include but are not limited to voter role/membership maintenance (new voter registration, membership and dues collection, change of address tracking, etc.), citizen/membership credentialing, redistricting, requests for absentee/expatriate ballots, election calendaring, logistics management (polling place management), election notification, ballot delivery and tabulation, election results reporting and demographics."

-The primary function of an electronic voting system is to capture voter preferences reliably and report them accurately.
-Capture is a function that occurs between "a voter" (individual person) and "an e-voting system" (machine).
-It is critical that any election system be able to prove that a voter's choice is captured correctly and anonymously, and that the vote is not subject to tampering.
+- 193 The Committee's mission statement is: - 194 "Develop a standard for the structured interchange of data among hardware, software, and - 195 service providers who engage in any aspect of providing election or voter services to public or - 196 private organizations.
+The services performed for such elections include but are not limited to - voter role/membership maintenance (new voter registration, membership and dues collection, - 198 change of address tracking, etc.), citizen/membership credentialing, redistricting, requests for - 199 absentee/expatriate ballots, election calendaring, logistics management (polling place - 200 management), election notification, ballot delivery and tabulation, election results reporting and demographics." - The primary function of an electronic voting system is to capture voter preferences reliably and - report them accurately.
+Capture is a function that occurs between 'a voter' (individual person) and - 204 'an e-voting system' (machine).
+It is critical that any election system be able to prove that a - voter's choice is captured correctly and anonymously, and that the vote is not subject to - 206 tampering.

-Dr. Michael Ian Shamos, a PhD Researcher who worked on 50 different voting systems since 1980 and reviewed the election statutes in half the US states, summarized a list of fundamental requirements, or "six commandments," for electronic voting systems:

-- 1- Keep each voter's choice an inviolable secret. - 2- Allow each eligible voter to vote only once, and only for those offices for which he/she is authorized to cast a vote. - 3- Do not permit tampering with voting system, nor the exchange of gold for votes. - 4- Report all votes accurately - 5- The voting system shall remain operable throughout each election. - 6- Keep an audit trail to detect any breach of [2] and [4] but without violating [1].

-In addition to these business and technical requirements, the committee was faced with the additional challenges of specifying a requirement that was:

-- Multinational: our aim is to have these standards adopted globally - Effective across the different voting regimes. e.g. proportional representation or "first past the post". - Multilingual our standards will need to be flexible enough to accommodate the various languages and dialects and vocabularies. - Adaptable our aim is to provide a specification that is resilient enough to support elections in both the private and public sectors. - Secure The standards must provide security that protects election data and detects any attempt to corrupt it.

-The Committee followed these guidelines and operated under the general premise that any data exchange standards must be evaluated with constant reference to the public trust.
+- Dr. Michael Ian Shamos, a PhD Researcher who worked on 50 different voting systems since 1980 and reviewed the election statutes in half the US states, summarized a list of fundamental requirements, or 'six commandments', for electronic voting systems: - Keep each voter's choice an inviolable secret. - Allow each eligible voter to vote only once, and only for those offices for which he/she is authorized to cast a vote. - Do not permit tampering with voting system, nor the exchange of gold for votes. - Report all votes accurately - The voting system shall remain operable throughout each election. - Keep an audit trail to detect any breach of [2] and [4] but without violating [1]. - In addition to these business and technical requirements, the committee was faced with the additional challenges of specifying a requirement that was: - Multinational our aim is to have these standards adopted globally - Effective across the different voting regimes for example, proportional representation or 'first past the post', preferential voting, additional member system - Multilingual our standards will need to be flexible enough to accommodate the various languages and dialects and vocabularies - Adaptable our aim is to provide a specification that is resilient enough to support elections in both the private and public sectors - Secure the standards must provide security that protects election data and detects any attempt to corrupt it. - The Committee followed these guidelines and operated under the general premise that any data exchange standards must be evaluated with constant reference to the public trust.

-1.4 Challenge and Scope
+2.4 Challenge and Scope

-The goal of the committee is to develop an Election Markup Language (EML).
-This is a set of data and message definitions described as a set of XML schemas and covering a wide range of transactions that occur during an election.
-To achieve this, the committee decided that it required a common terminology and definition of election processes that could be understood internationally.
-The committee therefore started by defining the generic election process models described here.

-These processes are illustrative, covering the vast majority of election types and forming a basis for defining the Election Markup Language itself.
+- The goal of the committee is to develop an Election Markup Language (EML).
+This is a set of - data and message definitions described as a set of XML schemas and covering a wide range of - 233 transactions that occur during an election.
+To achieve this, the committee decided that it required - a common terminology and definition of election processes that could be understood - internationally.
+The committee therefore started by defining the generic election process models - 236 described here. - These processes are illustrative, covering the vast majority of election types and forming a basis - 238 for defining the Election Markup Language itself.
 EML has been designed such that elections that do not follow this process model should still be able to use EML as a basis for the exchange of election-related messages.